amit-hkust/my_site_online/content/_index.md

 </div>
 <br>

-### <a href=files/Amit_credit_report.pdf target="_blank"><span class=titlelink>Know Thyself: Access to Own Credit Report and The Retail Mortgage Market</span></a>
+### <span class=titlelink>Know Thyself: Access to Own Credit Report and The Retail Mortgage Market</span>
 <p></p>
 <details><summary>Abstract</summary>
 <div class=conference>
-Borrowers may misestimate their probability of mortgage approval in the absence of precise signals of creditworthiness.
-Credit reports, which contain such signals, became easily accessible for all U.S. consumers since 2005, while it was already the case in seven states.
-A difference-in-differences strategy exploiting this change shows that pool quality of mortgage applicants improved as a result—approvals increased, whereas subsequent delinquencies decreased.
-These findings are consistent with a mechanism where under-estimators enter the applicant pool and over-estimators drop out, because easier access to credit reports reduces misestimation of one’s own probability of mortgage approval.
-Additional findings rule out supply-driven explanations.
+Seven U.S. states granted consumers easier access to credit report during the 1990s, a policy extended nationwide in 2005.
+Using this extension in a paired-county difference-in-differences design across state borders, I show that easier access to credit reports improved the mortgage applicant pool, evident in higher approval rates, fewer delinquencies, and fewer applications.
+Furthermore, credit history-based rejections declined more than debt-to-income ratio-based rejections.
+A theoretical model with costly applications and rejections explains these effects as resulting from reduced probability of potential borrowers misjudging their creditworthiness and approval probability.
+Overall, improved access to credit reports for consumers reduces credit market imperfections.
 </div>
 </details>